barbazul/1kfa/mod_guide_gm.md

 Catching signals is different for every GM.
 It's a skill that develops with time and its never expressed in quite the same way.
-Being sensitive to your friends' behaviour can help you catch signals that are much less explicit than the physical components.
+Being sensitive to your friends' behavior can help you catch signals that are much less explicit than the physical components.

 The most obvious thing to pay attention to is body language - how is a